JieunKwon/JQuery_1/README.md

         Access to the browser gives you access to events such as mouse movements and clicks.

-        - jQuery is a library that is built on JavaScript.
-        The underlying code is JavaScript; however, jQuery simplifies a lot of the JavaScript code into simple-to-use functionality. jQuery provides a rich set of built in functionality that makes it easy to do a lot more with a lot less code.
+        - jQuery is a library that is built on JavaScript. jQuery simplifies a lot of the JavaScript code into simple-to-use functionality. jQuery provides a rich set of built in functionality that makes it easy to do a lot more with a lot less code.
-        For example, tasks such as hiding an element on the screen or animating the resize of an element take just one line of code.